explodinglabs/jsonrpcclient/README.rst

 To make a `remote procedure call
 <http://en.wikipedia.org/wiki/Remote_procedure_call>`_:

-* Set the server details
+* Set the server endpoint
 * Use ``request()`` to call the remote method

 .. sourcecode:: python